ezpublishlegacy/vagrant-ezp5-puppet-mysql/README.md

 - Xdebug 2.2.3 or not, this is your choice through Vagrantfile setup
 - Composer
 - Git or not, this is your choice throught Vagrantfile setup
-- eZ Publish 5 Community 2013.11 ( Installed and ready to use )
+- eZ Publish 5 Community 2013.11 ( Installed and ready to use or GIT )

 ## Requirements: